TheOfk1/PKI/Questions.md

 - What are intermediate CAs?
 What are root CAs?
 Who signs the certificates of each one?
 - You got a new computer, how is it that you trust googles certificate?
 - Why is there intermediate and root CAs?
 Why not only root CAs? (revoke is easier, intermediate is accessible over the network)
+- How can you distribute a root certificate?
 - Where do you think our root CA is located?
+- Is the Root CA always accessible?
 #### Certificate fields
 - What is the X.509 format? (set of extensions for certificates, CSR's, CRL's)
 - What is a serial number?
 Is it unique?
 What is a thumbprint?
 What's the difference?